History of Monaco: Early history and Ligurian settlement

 Grimaldi man lived here about 30,000 years ago.

 According to the accounts of historian Diodorus Siculus and geographer Strabo, the area's first permanent settlers were the mountain-dwelling Ligures, who emigrated from their native city of Genoa, in what is now northern Italy.
 However, the ancient Ligurian language is not directly connected to the Gallo-Italic language spoken by the modern inhabitants of Liguria, of which Monegasque is a dialect.

 Phoenician colonization and Melqart

-"According to some authorities, the Egyptians of the Eighteenth Dynasty, according to others, the early Phoenicians were the first commercial navigators," who found refuge in the Port of Monaco from the mistral of the sea.
+According to some authorities, the Eighteenth Dynasty of Egypt (1550 BC to 1292 BC), but according to others, the early Phoenicians were the first commercial navigators, who found refuge in the Port of Monaco from the mistral of the sea.
 The Port and Rock of Monaco were consecrated by the Phoenicians in the name of their deity Melqart.
 The colony was called Monoike.
 After the Phoenicians, the Greeks wrote about the progress and conquests of the journeys and labors of Heracles.
 The native Ligurian people asserted that Hercules passed through the area.